fatemehN/ReproducibilityStudy/exp1/MixFormerM/README.md

 1- Download the 'CSA' codes and models from its official GitHub page: https://github.com/MasterBin-IIAU/CSA

-2- Copy the 'pix2pix' and 'checkpoints' containing the networks from Google dirve: https://drive.google.com/drive/folders/117GuYBQpj8Sq4yUNj7MRdyNciTCkpzXL
+2- Copy the 'pix2pix' and 'checkpoints' containing the networks from Google Drive: https://drive.google.com/drive/folders/117GuYBQpj8Sq4yUNj7MRdyNciTCkpzXL

 3- Paste them in 'MixFormerM_submit/' directory.